jsp117/Employee-Tracker/README.md

 # Employee Tracker

 ## Description
 This is a console application that allows you to view and organize an employee database using MySQL.
 To begin this project, I created a MySQL schema for a database called "team_db".
 The schema was used to build three tables: department, role, and employee.
 After setting these tables up to work with foreign keys, the tables were filled with data using a seed sql file.
 After creating the table, I set up inquirer in server.js to prompt the user, using a switch statement to call functions based on their response.
 The add functions all utilize inquirer to prompt the user, then use MySQL statements to update the database accordingly.
 The view functions simply pull all data related to a given table.
+In the view employees function, I added a join statement to pull all relevant information about all employees.
 After completing these functions, I added delete functions to remove data from the selected tables, as well as the ability to view employees by manager and update employee managers.
 These statements utilize multiple queries to pull the necessary data from multiple tables.
 The last function added was budget, which also required gathering data from multiple tables, and using the data to calculate the budget.
 In order to calculate the correct budget, it required gathering the number of employees in a given role, multiplied by the salary for that role, and added to any other roles in the same department.

 ## Table of Contents
 * [Description](#description)